 This is why squats are so beneficial for men who have erection issues!

-This extra thigh strength you’ll get from squats also means you can dance with much more freedom when you’re in the on-top position.
+This extra thigh strength you’ll get from squats also means you can dance with much more freedom when you’re in the ‘on-top’ position.

 For the women, combining squatting with vagina activation is key for allowing us to have the stamina for on-top lovemaking.

-And those sexy moves you see pole dancers doing, helps open all of this area – so if you’ve been curious about pole dancing, I suggest giving it a go!
+They help open all of this area – so if you’ve been curious about pole dancing, I suggest giving it a go!

-But the great thing about squats is they engage all the pelvic muscles and all of your internal organs.
+But the great thing about squats is that they engage all the pelvic muscles and all of your internal organs.

 They help open up the groin, they help our digestive system to have healthier elimination, they help us release tensions that cause lower back pain, and they increase the energy circulation in our leg meridians.